+Proficiency in:

-Prerequisites Meets Foundation Need
+· Prerequisites Meets Foundation Need

-MS 502 General Skill
+Quantitative Methods MS 502 General Skill

-ENG 491 General Skill
+Technical Writing ENG 491 General Skill

-CMIS 515 Information Systems
+Fundamentals of Information CMIS 515 Information Systems

-Foundation
+Systems Foundation

-CMIS 464 Information Systems
+Operating Systems / Server CMIS 462 or CMIS Information Systems

-Foundation
+Systems 310 Foundation

-Information Systems
+Two of the following Information Systems

-Foundation
+programming languages: Foundation

-CS 140
+C++ CS 140

-CMIS 142
+Visual Basic Language CMIS 142

-CMIS 260
+COBOL Programming CMIS 260

-ACCT 501 Business Foundation
+Financial Accounting ACCT 501 Business Foundation

-MGMT 514 Business Foundation -
+Management of Organizations MGMT 514 Business Foundation -

-Internal Focus
+(Org.
+Behavior) Internal Focus

-One of the following: Business Foundation -
+A business functional course One of the following: Business Foundation -

-FIN 513, MKTG 516, or PROD 519 External Focus
+with an external customer focus FIN 513, MKTG 516, External Focus

-MS 502 ENG 491 CMIS 515 CMIS 464 CS 140 CMIS 142 CMIS 260 ACCT 501 MGMT 514 One of the following:
+or PROD 519

 MS 502, CMIS 515, ACCT 501, MGMT 514, FIN 513, MKTG 516 and PROD 519 may be waived by satisfactory completion of a comparable undergraduate course with a grade of "B" or better.
-Within the School of Business, comparable courses are MS251, CMIS 342, ACCT 200, MGMT 341, FIN 320, MKTG 300, and PROD 315, respectively.
+Within the School of Business, comparable courses are MS 251, CMIS 342, ACCT 200, MGMT 341, FIN 320, MKTG 300, and PROD 315, respectively.

 The program requires 31 semester hours and consists of 6 core courses, 4 elective courses, and a final examination course.
 Students in the program must maintain a grade point average of at least 3.0 in all graduate courses.
-No credit is allowed toward degree completion for courses in which a grade below C is earned.
-All program foundation courses must be completed with a grade of B or better including transfer credit.
+No credit is allowed toward degree completion for courses in which a grade below C (2.0) is earned.
+All program foundation courses must be completed with a grade of B (3.0) or better including transfer credit.